 I don’t know how all this got started, but I can’t think of a time in my life in which I wasn’t worried about the implications of failure.
 I’ve found about a dozen defense mechanisms (few of them healthy) that have helped me survive to this point.
 If it weren’t for that, I’d probably be…well, I don’t even want to consider it.

 Here’s a quick one.
 My wife and I decided we wanted to put some lattice on the bottom of our deck.
 Easy enough, right?
 Well, after picking out what we wanted during one fine and optimistic day, I tried to forget about it.
-I worried about everything from how to get the lattice home, to how I was going to cut it, to whether I’d be able install it correctly.
+I worried about everything from how to get the lattice home, to how I was going to cut it, to whether I’d be able to install it correctly.
 And, so it went undone.
 Maybe I should have just looked at a company that could install a new or upgraded deck so we could enjoy lounging outside…

 Looking back at the past few years of my life, I’ve left so many things–easy things–undone that my list of incomplete projects outnumbers my complete list by about 10-1.
 Perhaps the most important undone project in recent years is the 50,000 words I put into NaNoWriMo back in November 2005.
 Here’s a snippet from the first chapter.